 We consider a quasi-single field inflation model in which the inflaton interacts with a massive scalar field called the isocurvaton.
 Due to the breaking of time translational invariance by the inflaton background, these interactions induce kinetic mixing between the inflaton and isocurvaton, which is parameterized by a constant μ .
 We derive analytic formulae for the curvature perturbation two-, three-, four-, five-, and six-point functions explicitly in terms of the external wave-vectors in the limit where μ and the mass of the isocurvaton m are both much smaller than H. In previous work, it has been noted that when m/H and μ/H are small, the non-Gaussianities predicted by quasi-single field inflation give rise to long wavelength enhancements of the power spectrum for biased objects (e.g., galactic halos).
 We review this calculation, and calculate the analogous enhanced contribution to the bispectrum of biased objects.
+We determine the scale at which these enhanced terms are larger than the Gaussian piece.
 We also identify the scaling of these enhanced parts to the n-point function of biased objects.

-The inflationary paradigm [1, 5-8] proposes an era in the very early universe during which the energy density is dominated by vacuum energy.
+The inflationary paradigm [2, 4-7] proposes an era in the very early universe during which the energy density is dominated by vacuum energy.
 It explains why the universe is close to flat and the near isotropy of the cosmic microwave background radiation.
 In addition, it has a simple quantum mechanical mechanism for generating energy density perturbations with wavelengths that are well outside the horizon in the early universe.
 The energy density perturbations resulting from inflation have an almost scale invariant Harrison-Zeldovich power spectrum.
 The simplest inflation models consist of a single scalar field φ called the inflaton.
-The quantum fluctuations in the Goldstone mode π associated with the breaking of time translation invariance by the inflaton [55] source the energy density fluctuations.
-In the simplest of these single field inflationary models, the density perturbations are approximately Gaussian [14].
+The quantum fluctuations in the Goldstone mode π associated with the breaking of time translation invariance by the inflaton [27] source the energy density fluctuations.
+In the simplest of these single field inflationary models, the density perturbations are approximately Gaussian [28].

 Quasi-single field inflation [15] is a simple generalization of single field inflation that consists of a massive scalar field, the isocurvaton field s, that couples to the inflaton.

 This coupling can give rise to significant non-Gaussianities in the correlators of π .
-The Lagrange density in this model contains an unusual kinetic mixing of the form $\mu \pi s$ that gives rise to a wealth of interesting phenomena.
+The Lagrange density in this model contains an unusual kinetic mixing of the form $\mu \dot{\pi} s$ that gives rise to a wealth of interesting phenomena.

 In this chapter, we study the effects of primordial non-Gaussianities on large scale structure.
 One complication that is not present for the microwave background radiation is that galaxies are biased objects.
 They do not trace the mass distribution but rather arise at special points, for example where the fluctuations in the mass density exceed some threshold.
-It was realized in [25] and [26] that the power spectrum for biased objects can deviate significantly from Harrison-Zeldovich on large scales if the primordial mass density perturbations are non-Gaussian.
+It was realized in [30] and [49] that the power spectrum for biased objects can deviate significantly from Harrison-Zeldovich on large scales if the primordial mass density perturbations are non-Gaussian.
 These effects have become known as scale-dependent bias and stochastic bias.
-In [27] these enhancements for the power spectrum of biased objects were systematically explored within the context of quasi-single field inflation.1 Quantitative predictions for the power spectrum of galactic halos in quasi-single field inflation (and other models for non-Gaussian primordial fluctuations) were recently made in [28].
-Very recently the scale-dependent bias introduced by higher spin fields [38] coupled to the inflaton has been explored [67].
+In [50] these enhancements for the power spectrum of biased objects were systematically explored within the context of quasi-single field inflation.
+Quantitative predictions for the power spectrum of galactic halos in quasi-single field inflation (and other models for non-Gaussian primordial fluctuations) were recently made in [48].
+Very recently the scale-dependent bias introduced by higher spin fields [35] coupled to the inflaton has been explored [51].